First-run Wizard

 Data And Privacy

-Section titled “Data And Privacy”The wizard writes credentials, app passwords, OAuth refresh tokens, AI provider keys, host names, ports, sync settings, and cache path configuration to the selected YAML file.
+Section titled “Data And Privacy”The wizard keeps credentials, app passwords, OAuth refresh tokens, host names, and ports in memory until account validation passes, then writes them to the selected YAML file only when you enter Herald or save customized preferences.
 Treat that file as a credential store and use chmod 600 on Unix-like systems.

 If you configure Ollama, AI requests stay local to the Ollama host.
 If you configure Claude or an OpenAI-compatible provider, later AI features may send selected email context to that provider when you invoke them.